MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 |Stroke|4|0.019512195|
 |Compression ratio|0|0|

 Because **some** columns in the selection did not meet the specified criteria, no cleaning operation was performed on any column.
-To help you figure out what happened, the module returns the value **FALSE** in the two indicator columns, *bore_IsMissing* and *stroke_IsMissing*.
+To help you figure out what happened, the module returns the value **FALSE** in the two indicator columns, `bore_IsMissing` and `stroke_IsMissing`.

 However, if you change the threshold back to the default values of 0 for **Minimum missing value ratio** and 1 for **Maximum missing value ratio**, an indicator column is returned for all selected columns, and the specified operation is performed.

 > [!TIP]
 >  If you are uncertain about whether missing value clean-up is working as expected, select the **Generate missing value indicator column** option.

 ### Known issues

 -   **Error when MICE is applied on training data set and test set contains missing values**

      If you use the MICE method to clean data and then process a dataset that contains missing values, you might get the following error:

-     AFx Library library exception: Model is not trained. . ( Error 1000 )
+     AFx Library library exception: Model is not trained. ( Error 1000 )

      This error occurs only when the MICE method is selected, and if the training dataset does not contain missing values but the test dataset does.
-This issue will be fixed in an upcoming refresh.

 ##  <a name="ExpectedInputs"></a> Expected input